Q: Can my scholarship transfer between campuses?

 A. Notification of your award will be included in your acceptance letter, or in a separate letter that is sent after you are admitted.
 Awards will also appear on your OASIS account.

 Q. How can I be considered for a higher scholarship?

 A. Students are automatically considered for upgraded scholarships from November-February.
-Standardized tests (SAT/ACT) taken in December or earlier are used in scholarship consideration.
+Standardized tests (SAT/ACT) taken in December or earlier and received by the scholarship deadline are used in scholarship consideration.
 Later tests and senior year grades will not be used.
 Students will be notified via postal mail if they are offered an upgraded award.

 Q. If I submitted updated test scores or transcripts, when will I know if I will receive